Caroline-Barbosa-Vilar/order-summary-component/README.md

 ## What I learned

-- How to the use of position and flexbox together.
+- How to use position and flexbox together.

 <br>